-Now, in 2018 it’s looking to be anyone’s ball game as far as who can capture the biggest slice of the impending herd of mainstream adopters that are already flooding into the crypto space.
+Now it’s looking to be anyone’s ball game as far as who can capture the biggest slice of the impending herd of mainstream adopters that are already flooding into the crypto space.
 But both Bittrex and Binance certainly have their nuances, and you might find you like one much more than the other.

 Today, we’ll give you quick comparison of the two exchanges so you can get a better feel for what they’re all about.

 The two exchanges come from different sides of the world.
 Binance is currently based out of Japan, while Bittrex is headquartered out of Las Vegas in the United States.
 Moreover, neither exchange offers fiat-to-crypto buying or selling possibilities.
 The exchanges are strictly for crypto-to-crypto trading, at least at present.

 And neither of the trading platforms are necessarily for beginners, as popular American exchange Coinbase is, for example.
 So you’ll need to have a bit of experience in using wallets and facilitating crypto transactions to say the least when it comes to safely and effectively using either Binance or Bittrex.

 The amount and breadth of cryptocurrencies that the exchanges in question support is among their main selling points.
 Bittrex, for one, supports nearly 200 different crypto projects for trading at press time, making it a one-stop platform when it comes to most cryptocurrency traders’ needs.